zoekirsh/js-rails-as-api-extracting-a-service-class/README.md

 in the `SightingSerializer`, so an instance variable is needed here.

-The second step is to write a method that will call `to_json` on this instance variable and returns the result.
-We will call this method `to_serialized_hash`, and for now we can directly copy the `to_json` logic that currently exists in `SightingsController`:
+The second step is to write a method that will call `to_json` on this instance variable, handling the inclusion and exclusion of attributes, and return the results.
+We will call this method `to_serialized_json`, and for now we can directly copy the `to_json` logic that currently exists in `SightingsController`:

 ```ruby
 class SightingSerializer